-There are several causes of compression fractures.
+There are several other causes of compression fractures that should be noted:

 If the vertebra is too weak to withstand normal stress, it may take very little pressure to cause it to collapse.
 Most healthy bones can withstand stress, and the spine is able to absorb the shock.
 However, if the forces are too high, one or more vertebrae may fracture.

-In severe cases of osteoporosis, actions as simple as bending forward can be enough to cause a “crush fracture,” which can lead to loss of body height and a humped back (kyphosis [kye-fo-sis]), especially in elderly women.
+In severe cases of osteoporosis, actions as simple as bending forward can be enough to cause a crush fracture, which can lead to loss of body height and a humped back (kyphosis [kye-fo-sis]), especially in elderly women.

 Compression fractures due to trauma can come from a fall, a forceful jump, a car accident, or any event that stresses the spine past its breaking point.

 In very severe compression fractures, parts of the back of the vertebral body may actually protrude into the spinal canal and put pressure on the spinal cord.
-Fortunately this is not a common occurrence.
+Fortunately, this is not a common occurrence.